Tallest Cold- Hardy Palm

 Is a Windmill Palm Tree Cold-Hardy in My Area?

-Compared to many varieties of palms, Windmill Palms can’t be beaten when it comes to their cold hardiness.
-It’s hardy growing in USDA hardiness zones 7 through 11.
-The palm is hardy in temperatures down to 10°F and will also tolerate single-digit temperatures for short periods, making it the perfect choice for those in northern climates.
+Compared to many varieties of palms, Windmill Palms are the most cold-hardy tall growing palms out there.
+It is hardy growing in USDA zones 7a through 11.
+The palm is cold-hardy in temperatures down to 5°F and will also tolerate short drops to 0°F. This makes the Windmill Palm a great choice for those in zone 7a or above.

 You can easily protect your Windmill Palm from freezing temperatures.
 Water in well the night before the projected cold weather arrives, as this helps insulate the roots.
 Adding a thick layer of mulch over the planting site also helps keep the roots warm.
 You can also string holiday lights through the canopy and around the trunk for protection.